 What do you anticipate your children will need next?

 What did you notice about individual children as you conferenced with them?

 How did you decide on your teaching points during your conferences?
 What language considerations did you decide to highlight and why?

 How is your record keeping system working out?
 Is it helping to inform your reading conferences?

-Are you noticing any shared needs among students that may require small group work?
+Are you noticing any shared needs among children that may require small group work?

-Do you think your students are struggling with the particular strategy addressed in the mini-lesson or is the challenge around the language needed in order to be successful with the strategy?
+Do you think your children are struggling with the particular strategy addressed in the mini-lesson or is the challenge around the language needed in order to be successful with the strategy?